 - Genetics

 Cervical spondylosis is very common and worsens with age.
 There are some suggestions that there is a genetic component to the severity of degeneration that will occur.
-This means that if someone in your family has serious arthritic symptoms in their neck then you may be more likely to develop more severe cervical spondylosis.
+This means that if someone in your family has serious arthritis symptoms in their neck, you may be more likely to develop more severe cervical spondylosis.

 According to the Mayo Clinic,